Keyboard shortcuts

 Conditinal Statement

-If $\rightarrow$
+If $\to$

-If P then Q: $P \rightarrow Q \equiv \lnot P \lor Q$
+If P then Q: $P \to Q \equiv \lnot P \lor Q$

-$P$$Q$$P \rightarrow Q$
+$P$$Q$$P \to Q$

 TTT